 You can also contact either of the Churchwardens, David Tucker and Simon Birkbeck, or our Children and Young People's Development Worker Pauline Alderson.

-St Oswald's finances have been severely stretched over the past few COVID-19 months with a total lack of Hall income and very little fee and collection income from baptisms, weddings and funerals and the normal offertory plate.
+St Oswald's finances have been severely stretched over the past year with a total lack of hall income and very little fee and collection income from baptisms, weddings and funerals and the normal offertory plate.
 Somehow, we have to make up this lost income.
 Thankfully, many have responded to our earlier appeal but we are now inviting those that wish to make occasional and welcome offerings to St Oswald's.
 We would be very grateful for any support you feel able to give us.
 Thank you.

 Prayer for the day - each day the Church of England publishes audio and text of the Prayer for the Day

 For those who struggle without faith or who are searching for meaning in life, or those who are really struggling with faith, there is a website that may provide fresh hope www.hopeforall.org.uk.
 This aims to help those who find it difficult to believe to explore the Christian faith.
 It is a place where you can go yourself or point your friends and family when they want to try praying, reading the Bible or exploring some of life's big questions.

 Welcome to our website

 St Oswald's is a beautiful and historic Church of England Parish Church in the village of Sowerby, just outside Thirsk.
 It is attended by people of all ages who live in the village and surrounding area, and by many visitors to this scenic part of North Yorkshire.
 St Oswald's has a thriving ministry to children and young people, a variety of music styles, opportunities for learning about the Christian faith in small groups or simply being quiet and reflective together.